rupor-github/win-gpg-agent/README.md

 **COMPATIBILITY NOTICE:** tools from this project were tested on Windows 10 and Windows 11 with multiple distributions and should work on anything starting with build 1809 - beginning with insider build 17063 and would not work on older versions of Windows 10, because it requires [AF_UNIX socket support](https://devblogs.microsoft.com/commandline/af_unix-comes-to-windows/) feature.
 I started testing everything with "official" GnuPG LTS Windows build 2.2.27.

 **BREAKING CHANGES:**
 * v1.4.0 changes default configuration values to support installation of 2.3+ GnuPG in non-portable mode.
-This requred changing default `gui.homedir` and introducing `gpg.socketdir` to avoid `gpg-agent` sockets being overwritten by `agent-gui` due to name conflict.
+This required changing default `gui.homedir` and introducing `gpg.socketdir` to avoid `gpg-agent` sockets being overwritten by `agent-gui` due to name conflict.
 This change may require adjusting your configuration and usage scripts.

 ## Installation